aneez/nexys-fpga-exp/README.md

 nexys-fpga-exp
 ==============

-my experiments with nexys fpga board
+My experiments with nexys fpga board

 To Do:
 1) Remove xilinx ISE generated files from the project